Armenian literature: Armenian Realists

 Some specialists claim that the Armenian Realist authors appeared when the Arevelk (Orient) newspaper was founded (1884).
 Writers such as Arpiar Arpiarian, Levon Pashalian, Krikor Zohrab, Melkon Gurjian, Dikran Gamsarian and others revolved around the said newspaper.
 The other important newspaper at that time was the Hayrenik (Fatherland) newspaper, which became very populist, encouraged criticism, etc.

 Despite these facts, Armenians weren't allowed to use words like Armenia, nation, fatherland, liberty, and progress in their newspapers and other written productions.

 After 1885, Armenian authors were interested in depicting a realistic representation of life, along with its less attractive aspects.
 However, some authors retained romantic influences.

 Soviet Armenia

 The literary tradition of Khachatur Abovian, Mikael Nalbandian and Raffi was continued.
-This revival of tradition was carried out by such writers and poets as Hovhannes Tumanyan, Yeghishe Charents and the like.
+This revival of tradition was carried out by various writers and poets such as Hovhannes Tumanyan, Yeghishe Charents and the like.
 This revival took place under the Communist system, much restricting the freedom of expression of the writers.

 In the late 1960s, under Leonid Brezhnev, a new generation of Armenian writers emerged.
 As Armenian history of the 1920s and of the Genocide came to be more openly discussed, writers like Paruyr Sevak, Gevork Emin, Silva Kaputikyan and Hovhannes Shiraz began a new era of literature.
-With the decline in Soviet censorship, Modernist and Avantgarde artists emerged, and poets, like Henrik Edoyan and Artem Harutyunyan were producing poetry that neither was rhymed nor fitted Socialist Realism.
+With the decline in Soviet censorship, Modernist and Avantgarde artists emerged, and poets, like Henrik Edoyan and Artem Harutyunyan were producing poetry that neither was rhymed nor fitted Socialist realism.